nimaid/mri2stl/README.md

 * `[NAME]` is the name of the input file.
 * `[CORTICAL]` is ether
   * `cortical` if only the cortical structure was captured.
-  * `cortsubcort` if both the cortical and subcortical structures were captured.
+  * `cort+subcort` if both the cortical and subcortical structures were captured.
 * `[SMOOTH]` is whether the output could have laplacian smoothing applied.
   * `smooth` if smoothed
   * `raw` if smoothing failed